SkillWrapper: Generative Predicate Invention for Task-level Robot Planning: Contents

-\begin{itemize} \item \textbf{Expert Operators}: A human expert who is familiar with PDDL is asked to interact with the environment and manually write predicates with semantics and PDDL operators. \item \textbf{System Predicates}: This baseline directly uses the built-in predicate set of the simulator, which is designed to define any possible simulated state unambiguously.
-In addition, instead of getting the truth values through classification with foundation models, this baseline has access to the exact abstract states of the simulator.
-However, predicate invention is disabled in this environment. \item \textbf{ViLa} \citep{hu2023lookleapunveilingpower}: This baseline is a closed-loop VLM-based approach that iteratively prompts a foundation model for the next action until the goal state is reached, given an image observation and the agent's action history. \item \textbf{Random Exploration}: Instead of proposing skill sequences, this baseline randomly samples a skill and populates the arguments with valid objects.
-This baseline shares the same predicate invention and operator learning algorithms as \sys{}. \item \textbf{No Heuristic}: This baseline is the same as \sys{}, except that skill sequences are selected randomly from the foundation model's output without applying the heuristics. \end{itemize}
+\begin{itemize}[leftmargin=*, nosep] \item \textbf{Expert Operators} are manually defined by a human expert as PDDL predicates and operators. \item \textbf{System Predicates} uses the simulator's built-in predicates, which are designed to unambiguously define any simulated state, and knows the ground-truth abstract state; cannot invent new predicates. \item \textbf{ViLa} \citep{hu2023lookleapunveilingpower} iteratively prompts an FM for the next action, given the current image observation and the robot's action history, until the goal state is reached. \item \textbf{Random Exploration} ablates the data collection strategy of \sys{} by randomly sampling skills and valid object arguments.
+Predicate invention and operator learning are unchanged. \item \textbf{FM Invent} ablates the predicate invention method of \sys{} by directly prompting a foundation model (FM) with all image states to invent predicates in batches.
+The active data collection and operator learning procedures are the same as \sys{}. \item \textbf{No Heuristic} is the same as \sys{}, except that skill sequences are selected randomly from the foundation model's output without applying the balance and coverage heuristics (Sec.~\ref{sec:data-collection}). \end{itemize}

-For each baseline that performs operator learning, we run the learning algorithm for five iterations, with each iteration proposing and executing one skill sequence consisting of 15 steps as their interaction budgets.
-We then evaluate each method on the evaluation set and report the average results in Table~\ref{table:sim-results}, where \emph{Solved \%} is the percentage of the problem set that was successfully solved or where impossible tasks were correctly identified by returning an empty plan, and \textit{PB} stands for planning budgets---the number of plans that were tried before solving the problem (adopted from \cite{liang2025visualpredicator}).
-We set a planning budget cap of 10 across all problems; if the planning budget has been used up for a problem, it is considered a failure.
-Theoretically, \textit{PB} is an adequate metric that reflects the completeness of the learned model, and the \textit{impossible} problems reflect its soundness.
+We evaluate each method on the problem sets and report the average results in Table~\ref{table:sim-results}, where \emph{Solved \%} is the percentage of problems that were successfully solved, or the proportion of impossible tasks that were correctly identified by returning an empty plan, and \emph{planning budget} (PB) is defined as the number of plans attempted before solving a problem (adopted from Liang et al.~\citep{liang2025visualpredicator}).
+Theoretically, a sound model must correctly \textit{identify impossible problems}, and a complete model requires \textit{minimal planning budget}.
+We find that \sys{} outperforms all baselines without access to privileged knowledge, and even surpasses the performance of the System Predicates baseline on hard problems.
+Due to space constraints, we defer case studies, failure modes, and additional analysis to Appendix~\ref{appendix:case_study}.